rmakaren/glycans_RSSSO2015/README.md

 The second project investigates normalization technics for proteins separated on the 2D gels.

-The third project explores the sources of variation in stability of IgG and the level of glycoproteins (areas-20141202.csv).
+The third project explores the sources of variation in stability of IgG and the level of glycoproteins.

 Finally, the developed and tested normalisation functions are collected together in normalization_functions_23062015.R